osexpert/ccs32clara-chademo/readme.md

 After we set d2, car hopefully close contactors.
 After car close contactors, we close the adapter contactor and voila, we apperantly manifested battery voltage on the wire and via chademo instantly.
 This is _not_ how chademo is supposed to work thou (I _think_ charger is supposed to quickly increase voltage from 0 volts to target voltage, immediately after car closes the contactors).

-The problem is that ccs seems way to slow to emulate this kind of behaviour and also PreCharge is not necesarely supported from 0 volt and up, some may jump directly to target.
+The problem is that ccs seems way to slow to emulate this kind of behaviour and also PreCharge is not necesarely supported from 0 volt and up, some jump directly to target.
 At least I was unable to make the car close its contactors without using this trick.
 If we start chademo before PreCharge, close adapter contactor and set d2, when ccs is 0 volt, before PreCharge, and try to bring chademo with us on the ride thru Precharge voltage rising, chademo would time out, because car close contactors ca. 1 second after we set d2, and start to ask for amps shortly after, and if it does not get asked amps within ca. 4 seconds, it will fail.
-Getting from 0 volt before PreCharge and into CurrentDemand delivering amps on this short time, its only possible on a few chargers.
+Getting from 0 volt before PreCharge and into CurrentDemand delivering amps on this short time, its only possible on some chargers.
 Example, Tesla v2 can use well over 10 second in PreCharge alone.
 So a stable and reproducable solution may not be possible without the hack, but more investigation needed to be 100% sure.

 Ccs otoh, works exactly like we simulate it AFAIK: the PreCharge voltage is set to battery voltage and when voltage is reached, car open its contactors (difference between charger and battery voltage is small).
 The problem is, chademo does not expose the battery voltage, but we try to estimate is from target and soc...
 So even thou chademo is not made for the charger and car to "meet" on battery voltage, and we do not really know the battery voltage, this _seems_ to work fine, but its hard to say if this has any issues (burnt relays etc.)
-How I describe it is also how the original firmware works, AFAICT, allthou it uses a fixed estimated battery voltage of 350 volt and it uses chademo 0.9 so the timing may be different
+How I describe it is also how the original firmware works, AFAICT, allthou it seems to use a fixed nominal battery voltage of 350 volt and it uses chademo 0.9 so the timing may be different
 (chademo 0.9 seem to be missing the flag that tell when car closes the contactor after d2 is set, so have to use a fixed delay after setting d2 to close the adapter contactor, I think...).

 Stop button/power off: